Last updated on June 6th, 2026 at 02:20 pm

 • You’re willing to accept 10–30% below market value

-• You have time to deal with 50+ tire-kickers and scammers
+• You have 3–6 months and patience for 50+ tire-kickers and scammers

-• You’re using it as ONE channel alongside MLS or other platforms
+• You’re using it as one channel alongside MLS

-• You’re comfortable handling legal/title work yourself (or paying attorney)
+• You’re comfortable handling legal and title work yourself

 Skip Facebook if: